 Visas for Central Asia

 As a European citizen, I had a 30-day visa-free entry to all three countries.
 Most nationalities have free visa entry to Kyrgyzstan, Kazakhstan, and Uzbekistan (which has recently relaxed its visa rules).
-Tajikistan requires easy-to-get e-visa.
+Tajikistan requires an easy-to-get e-visa.
 Turkmenistan is the only country in the region that still holds a strict visa regime and can reject the majority of applications.

 Transport in Central Asia